Without flexible organization strategies, one-size-fits-all just buries documentation.

 Request contributions, reviews and feedback from within the document that needs attention.

-Unused and over-used dcumentation both tell us something.
+Unused and over-used documentation both tell us something.

-See what content is being consumed, ignored or completely missing.
+See what content is being consumed, ignored or is completely missing.

 Multiple documentation systems disrupt the spread of essential know-how.